Hydroxide: Applications

-Although the base strength of sodium carbonate solutions is lower than a concentrated sodium hydroxide solution, it has the advantage of being a solid.
-It is also manufactured on a vast scale (42 million tonnes in 2005) by the Solvay process.
 An example of the use of sodium carbonate as an alkali is when washing soda (another name for sodium carbonate) acts on insoluble esters, such as triglycerides, commonly known as fats, to hydrolyze them and make them soluble.

 Bauxite, a basic hydroxide of aluminium, is the principal ore from which the metal is manufactured.
 Similarly, goethite (α-FeO(OH)) and lepidocrocite (γ-FeO(OH)), basic hydroxides of iron, are among the principal ores used for the manufacture of metallic iron.

 Inorganic hydroxides

 Alkali metals

 Aside from NaOH and KOH, which enjoy very large scale applications, the hydroxides of the other alkali metals also are useful.
-Lithium hydroxide is a strong base, with a pKb of −0.36.
-Lithium hydroxide is used in breathing gas purification systems for spacecraft, submarines, and rebreathers to remove carbon dioxide from exhaled gas.
+Lithium hydroxide (LiOH) is used in breathing gas purification systems for spacecraft, submarines, and rebreathers to remove carbon dioxide from exhaled gas.